 Athens Airport – Port of Lavrio – Kea – Kythnos

-The Cyclades is the second nearest to Athens group of islands (after the Saronic Islands) that includes popular destinations such as Mykonos and Santorini.
+Cyclades is the second nearest to Athens group of islands (after the Saronic Islands) that includes popular destinations such as Mykonos and Santorini.
 Yet we will focus here on less touristy ones although still quite popular due to their picturesque landscape and perfect conditions for sailing.
 All-white houses are characteristic of the local architecture as seen in most Greek postcards but there are certainly variations with the stone-accented buildings of Kea being a great example.
 Island-hopping is highly recommended there due to short distances between them.
-Take a boat (speed ferries are highly recommended) from the Port of Piraeus which is a 30-minute drive from downtown Athens and begin your journey.
 Ferries usually hop from one island in the group to the next, so you are encouraged to stay for 2-5 days on each and ferry your way among them.
 Tickets are rarely selling out in springtime – except for the Orthodox Easter long weekend – so you can book for the next island on the spot based on your mood.
 Yet if you travel in the summer it will be slightly safer for you to pre-book (still not absolutely necessary).
 Cycladic islands are known for the Cycladic civilization (3200-1050 BC), with visible ancient ruins in various sites and museums, which means great sightseeing.
 They are usually dry rocky islands graced with beaches of rare beauty.

 A 30-minute taxi or rented-car drive from the Athens Airport to the south of Athens will get you to the port of Lavrio which is way smaller than that of Piraeus.
 If you haven’t booked in advance, you can buy tickets on-the-spot; just take a look at the schedule.
 A one-hour boat ride will get you to the port of Korissia (also known as Livadi) on the small island of Kea (also known as Tzia).
 Quite popular with Athenians due to its proximity to the capital’s coastline, this island has gradually become known to a wider audience from all over the world.
 Its uncontrived bohemian spirit and wild natural beauty are accented with little pockets of luxury you might discover along the way.
 Fine dining and accommodation are redefined here, and some of the greatest opportunities to enjoy the island come from more exclusive sources such as agencies and leading luxury brokerage firms selling incredible villas.
 Repeat visitors from across the globe have bought amazing properties on the island and those who haven’t yet, are definitely tempted to do so.
+After a COVID19-related delay and a great deal of speculation the ultra-luxe One&Only Kea Island Resort is expected to open in 2022 but they are already selling their private villas, so if interested check it out.
+The complex will include spa, restaurants, bars, and more.
 This sparsely populated island is evolving into an effortless chic destination with its own pace and vibrant attitude.
 Yachting aficionados are regulars on a year-round basis anchoring and spending the night on their way to the next Cycladic island.
 Serenity, privacy, and a healthy lifestyle are goals that can definitely be met in many parts of the island, although there might be crowded places too in high season.

 Accommodation in Kea